ckeditor/ckeditor4/tests/core/selection/manual/focusnestededitable.md

 ## Expected

-Upper square changes color to blue (1st step) and red (2nd step).
+Upper square changes color to blue (1st step) and red (2nd step) which means that elements path has been changed.

 ## Unexpected

-Upper square is not changing when moving selection between text nodes.
+Upper square is not changing when moving selection between text nodes which means that elements path didn't change.